 What experience do you have?

-I have had experience supporting complex and uncomplicated pregnancies, single parents, LGBTQI+ parents, water birth, hospital birth (on consultant and midwifery led units), home-birth, baby loss, teen pregnancy, post-dates (40+ weeks), 1st, 2nd, 3rd and 4th time parents, birth following previous birth trauma, induction, emergency caesarean section, VBAC, hypno-birth, breast and bottle feeding.
+I have had experience supporting complex and uncomplicated pregnancies, single parents, LGBTQI+ parents, poly-families, water birth, hospital birth (on consultant and midwifery led units), home-birth, baby loss, teen pregnancy, post-dates (40+ weeks), 1st, 2nd, 3rd and 4th time parents, birth following previous birth trauma, induction, emergency caesarean section, VBAC, hypno-birth, breast and bottle feeding.

 I have personal experience of both bottle and breast feeding.
 In addition I also have personal experience of postnatal depression and birth related PTSD.

 Due to my convenient location on the border of Birmingham and Worcestershire, I am able to comfortably cover Birmingham and the county of Worcestershire, and parts of Warwickshire, Staffordshire and Gloucestershire.

 B1, B2, B3, B4, B5, B11, B12, B13, B14, B15, B16, B17, B25, B26, B27, B28, B29, B30, B31, B32, B38, B45, B47, B48, B49, B60, B61, B62, B62, B63, B64, B65, B66, B67, B68, B69, B80, B94, B95, B96, B97, B98, WR1, WR2, WR3, WR4, WR5, WR7, WR8, WR9, WR13, WR14, DY7, DY8, DY9, DY10, DY11, DY12, DY13

 Can't see you postcode?
 I will consider other areas, so do get in touch.

 I'm very late into my pregnancy, can you still support me?